roehling/postsrsd/README.rst

   enable it with ``-DWITH_MILTER=ON``.
 - check_ is needed if you want to build and run the unit test suite;
   otherwise disable it with ``-DBUILD_TESTING=OFF``.
-- Python_ and faketime_ are needed for the optional blackbox tests.
+- Python_ is needed for the optional blackbox tests.

 PostSRSd relies on the FetchContent_ module of CMake for its dependency resolution.
 Please refer to its documentation if you wish to tweak the